osrf/gazebo_user_guide/src/started_interfaces_player.md

 )
 ~~~~

-The above driver tells Player to load the `libgazebo_player` plugin which handles communication between Gazebo and Player.
+The above driver tells Player to load the `libgazebo_player` plugin, which handles communication between Gazebo and Player.

 Additional Player drivers can be added, such as a position driver: